eenblam/RepCalc/README.md

 ## Config File
 **Soon to be deprecated**

 The purpose of the configuration (or, “config”) file is to allow the user to specify a class/subclass pattern to be identified and replaced in memory as ID values are obtained from the transposable element data.
 RepCalc does not require a config file input - this feature is entirely optional and is intended primarily for users with a basic intuition for pattern matching.
 However, this feature is much less robust than the use of regular expressions.
-Savvy users will likely find it more convenient to directly edit copies of data files using regular expressions.
+Savvy users will likely find it more convenient to directly edit copies of data files using regular expressions. **(a)**

 The primary function of this replacement tool is to allow the user a means of manipulating the IDs of transposable elements so as to influence their inclusion in the calculation of total interspersed repeats in WG and ROI.
 It is also useful when performing MXROI on the same data, as this keeps the results from displaying different classes across outputs.